arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 1. In the **File** menu, choose **New** and then **Project**.
 1. In the **New Project** dialog, select **Cloud** in the **Templates** list under **Visual C#** node.
 1. Select **Windows Azure Project** as project type.
 1. Choose a suitable name for your solution.
 Keep in mind that the name must be unique because it will be publicly visible when deployed to Windows Azure.
-Set the solution name ‚Äú**Begin**‚Äù and the location to the **\Source\Ex1-AzureFederatedAuthentication\** folder.
+Set the solution name ì**Begin**î and the location to the **\Source\Ex1-AzureFederatedAuthentication\** folder.
 Make sure that **Create directory for solution** is checked and the framework is **.NET Framework 4**.
 Click **OK** to create the project.

 	![Creating a new Windows Azure Project](images/creating-a-new-windows-azure-project.png?raw=true "Creating a new Windows Azure Project")